jlinclabs/jlinx-docs/docs/DID_AUTH_SPEC.md

 1. The app generates a one-time secret login token, embeds it into a url and post that to the Authentication endpoint
-2. The app then instructs the user to follow the link sent to their identity host
+2. The app then instructs the user to follow the link sent to their identifier host